Lenovo laptop reset button

 If you need to install SecureCRT (to access The UW Student Data Base): https://itconnect.uw.edu/uware/securecrt/

-You may need or want to sign in to your web browser of choice to sync/retrieve bookmarks:
+If you need or want to sign in to your web browser of choice to sync/retrieve bookmarks:

 Google Chrome sync directions